Stacey Surveys Ltd

 Phone: 01443 442840 to arrange a survey

-We charge £55 total fee payable for an EPC certificate required to sell or rent your property.
+An EPC certificate is required to sell or rent a property.
 With us being a family run Company from Trealaw, Rhondda, we can provide a price with no Misleading 'From' Price, and No Hidden Charges.

 All our EPC reports are fully compliant and can be used by any Estate agent or Solicitor to rent or sell your property.
 We have now supplied EPC certificates to Estate agents and Solicitors in the Rhondda area for over 10 years.

 Any work that we receive in the Rhondda area is greatly appreciated.

 To produce an EPC report for your property, an assessment will need to be carried out.
 The survey would take on average 45 minutes.
 This would involve taking notes relating to the construction and energy related facets of the property.
 Where possible, we will also view any loft spaces as well as creating a brief floor plan of the property.
 Click here to learn more about whats involved.

 Digital photographs will be taken of specific parts of the property which relate to energy efficiency, this is for audit purposes Please note that this is purely a ’visual’ assessment and no energy related items, such as the heating system or lighting, are tested.

 The data collected is then input into the government approved software back at our office and your EPC is created, and lodged on the Landmark Registry system, via an accreditation body, within 24 hours of the property assessment.
 Your EPC is then emailed to you as a PDF document which can be viewed, saved, printed, or forwarded to your Sales or Letting Agent in the Rhondda.